Kamala Harris says Trump’s comment on women ‘is offensive to everybody’ - WTOP News

 Trump has given contradictory answers about his position on abortion, at some points saying that women should be punished for having abortions and showcasing the justices he appointed.
 During his successful 2016 campaign, he told voters that if he were elected, he would appoint justices to the Supreme Court to overturn Roe v.
 Wade and said he was “pro-life.”

 But in recent weeks he’s promised to veto a national abortion ban, after repeatedly refusing to make such a pledge.
-He’s said the states should regulate care and said some laws were “too tough.”
+He has said the states should regulate care and said some laws were “too tough.”

 Since 2022, the patchwork of state laws on abortion has created uneven medical care.
 Some women have died.
 Others have bled in emergency room parking lots or became critically ill from sepsis as doctors in states with strict abortion bans send pregnant women away until they are sick enough to warrant medical care.
 That includes women who never intended to end pregnancies.
 Both infant and maternal mortality has risen.